-Caution: the installation of an underground service shall be carried out only by an ASP.
+Caution: the installation of an underground service shall be carried out only by an ASP authorised to do so.

 2.4.1 Installation requirements

 The customer is responsible for all costs and for providing all works and material in relation to installing an underground service cable.